Social Work Votes

-Join the Wayne State School of Social Work this fall for our 2020 Campaign School: Protecting the Right to Vote scheduled for Saturday, September 26, 2020 from 10 am to 2 pm.
+The Wayne State School of Social Work hosted the fall 2020 Campaign School: Protecting the Right to Vote scheduled on Saturday, September 26, 2020 from 10 am to 2 pm.
 As we enter this critical election season, communities across the country face intentional voter suppression.
 From county red-tape to federal practices, voters face many obstacles to have their voices heard.
 Yet no profession is better suited to protect the vote than social work!

 I attended the MSU Campaign School in February, and hearing from political social workers was quite inspiring.
 Our hope is to expand on the great foundation MSU has created and further explore the subject of systemic voting issues and the discourse around political social work.
 Our goal is to educate and mobilize students to support voter protection. – Andre Iadipaolo, Chair of SWIFTT